Genocs/documentations/picoservices/README.md

 Pico Microservices walkthrough
 ====

-This project is a very small microservice project
+This project is a very small microservice project containing different programming languages.
+They are:
+1. nodejs
+2. python
+3. golang
+4. dotnet

 ## The python-flask service